nyholmniklas/vaadinInvoiceGenerator/README.md

-vaadinInvoiceGenerator
+Vaadin Invoice Generator
 ======================

-# About
+## About
-Simple weba pplication for generating a PDF invoice.
+Simple web pplication for generating a PDF invoice.
 Built on Vaadin framework.
 Maven build.